0xO0O0/nodejs-json-boilerplate/README.md

 A very minimal User model and controller have been implemented to get basic authentication working.
 One can create, list, show, update and destroy a user as well as protect a route that requires an authentication token.
 An authentication token can be retrieved by initiating a login.
-Currently the token is static however to make it more secure it might make more sense to generate a unique token on each login.

 The Gruntfile has the following features: